devab2081/ethical-hacking-learning-daily-log/Day-08/questions.md

-# Questions – Day 8
+### Questions

-- What did I not fully understand today?
+- Why is XSS common in web apps?
-- What should I revise again?
+- How does XSS affect user trust?
-- Interview or thinking questions
+- Can HTTPS alone prevent XSS?